 Making lemon truffles is so easy.
 Just make following steps:

-- Combine chopped white chocolate and whipping cream in a heatproof bowl and place the bowl over a saucepan of simmering water and stir until melted.
-Remove from heat, add butter and finely grated lemon zest and stir to get a smooth texture.
+- Place chopped white chocolate and whipping cream in a heatproof bowl, then place over a saucepan of simmering water.
+Stir until melted, then remove from the heat, add butter and finely grated lemon zest and stir until you get a smooth texture.

-- Cool the mixture in the fridge for about 2-3 hours or until scoopable.
-The time depends on the chocolate and heavy whipping cream you use.
+- Keep the mixture in the fridge for about 2-3 hours or until scoopable.
+The time depends on the chocolate and whipping cream you use.

-- Once the mixture is ready, scoop mounds and roll into balls and place them on a small tray or plate lined with aluminium foil.
-Place them in the freezer for about 20 minutes.
+- Once the mixture is ready, scoop the mixture using a teaspoon, then roll into balls.
+Place them on a plate lined with aluminium foil and keep in the freezer for about 20 minutes.

 Coating lemon truffles